Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Economical & Easy DIY

 The Door Buddy requires no fancy installment and is significantly less expensive than pet gate barriers or “cat flap” and doggy doors that I also recommend.
 When we got Bravo-Dawg, I was concerned that his 125-pounds would bulldoze through, since no screws attach the strap to the door and frame.
-A very determined large dog could get through–but for smaller dogs like our current Shadow-Pup and those like Bravo that only require a reminder, The Door Buddy works like a charm.
+A very determined large dog could get through.
+But for smaller dogs like our current Shadow-Pup and larger dogs that only require a reminder, The Door Buddy works like a charm.

 Great for Multi-Pet Homes!